LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Dialogs/auto-escalation-dialogs.md

 ### Best practices

-For information on best practices when using Agent Transfer interactions, see [here](conversation-builder-interactions-integrations.html#agent-transfer-interactions).
-This includes information on how to handle transfer failures and more.
+See [these best practices](conversation-builder-interactions-integrations.html#agent-transfer-interactions) for using Agent Transfer interactions.
+They include info on how to handle transfer failures and more.

 ### FAQs